solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_00_Getting_Started.md

 A set of initial limits applies to all Azure subscriptions.
 However, the limits for some Azure services can be raised, assuming that the Azure subscription is not a free trial.
 Organizations can raise these limits using customer support.

-Since most Azure services are provisioned in regions, some limits apply at the region-level.
+Since most Azure services are provisioned in regions, some limits apply at the region level.
 Developers must consider both global and regional subscription limits when developing apps.

 Consult [Azure's comprehensive list of service and subscription limits](https://docs.microsoft.com/azure/azure-resource-manager/management/azure-subscription-service-limits) for more details.